JcaPetri/Apolo-Articles-MySql/README.md

 	The Apolo Software Structure are defined by:
  		Frontend
    			This is the user interface, which call the backend to get the information and business logic.
-	  		Example:
-	 			To create an invoice, you need the information of:
+	  		Example to create an invoice, you need the information of:
 				Clients -> call the PersonsMicroservices, which has all the information about the clients/supplier/both.
 						The parameters request are:
 									Endpoint: this is the  address of the Microservice.
 									Group: this can be Clients types, BusinessUnits, etc.
 									Others parameters defined by the microservice, needed to comply the request.
 				Articles -> call the ArticlesMicroservices, which has all information about the articles and theirs relations.
 						The parameters request are:
 								Endpoint: this is the  address of the Microservice.
 								Group: this can be articles types, BusinessUnits, etc.
 								Others parameters defined by the microservice, needed to comply the request.
 				Taxes -> call the TaxesMicrosevices, which has all infomation about the taxes subject.
 						The parameters request are:
 								Endpoint: this is the  address of the Microservice.
 								GeneratorID: the seller ID.
 								DestiantionID: the client ID.
 								Others parameters defined by the microservice, needed to comply the request.

 		Backend
    			This is the logic and where the permanent information are stored.